NevermindNilas/TheAnimeScripter/README.md

 9. **Efficient In-Memory Processing:** Experience swift transformations without additional frame extraction cycles.

 10. **Custom Model Support for Creativity:** Unleash your creativity by incorporating your own trained models effortlessly.

+11. **Graphical User Interface:** Navigate through our user-friendly interface designed for both beginners and professionals, ensuring a smooth editing workflow from start to finish.

 Empower your video editing journey with these robust, efficient features designed to elevate your content to new heights.